 - FAS1102 Public Writing and Communication (4 MCs)

 Update: Students who missed the first QET will have to sit for the second QET held on Friday, 23 November 2018.
-Registration will take place between 5 to 15 November 2018.
+Registration will open on 1 to 8 November and 13 to 15 November 2018.
 Please click here for more details.

 Students may be exempted from one or both WEC modules.
 The Dean’s Office will not pre-allocate exempted WEC module(s) to you if you are: